For commercial landlords, this year has been particularly challenging.

 As commercial tenants continue to choose not to pay rent or wrongfully terminate their leases, landlords may feel they have no options; however, this is not the case.
-Understanding the options that landlords have available to them once a large commercial tenant defaults on a lease is incredibly important during this time.
+A commercial lease dispute attorney may be able to help.

 What Commercial Landlords Can Do When a Lease Dispute Arises

 Amid the ongoing COVID-19 pandemic, commercial landlords have been left at a crossroads once a tenant stops making timely and full rent payments.

 In the event a commercial tenant does stop making rent payments, the landlord should consult the provisions of the lease governing default events.
 The lease will likely deem nonpayment of rent an event of default.

 One of the options available to landlords in the event of commercial tenant default is to simply terminate the lease entirely and demand payment of any unpaid amounts, such as the landlord’s costs and any rent owed for the remainder of the lease term.